rsksmart/RSKIPs/IPs/RSKIP438.md

 3. Cost of address calculation (hashing of code) in case of `CREATE2` only: 6 gas per word.

 Only the first cost applies to `initcode`, but only in the case of contract creation transactions.
 For the case of `CREATE`/`CREATE2` there is no such cost, and it is possible to programmatically generate variations of `initcode` in a relatively cheap manner.

-Furthermore, the lack of a limit has caused lengthy discussions for some EVM proposals, influencing the design, or even causing a delay or cancellation of a feature.

-Due to that, the EVM team was motivated by three reasons:

-1. Ensuring `initcode` is fairly charged (most importantly cost is proportional to `initcode`’s length) to minimize the risks for the future.
-2. To have a cost system which is extendable in the future.
-3. To simplify EVM engines by the explicit limits (code size, code offsets (`PC`), and jump offsets fit 16-bits).

 ## Specification